Brand Keys Names Konica Minolta #1 in Customer Loyalty for Tenth Consecutive Year

-RAMSEY, NJ--(Marketwired - February 08, 2017) - For the 10th consecutive year, Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) is being honored for customer loyalty.
+MISSISSAUGA, ON --(Marketwired - February 08, 2017) - For the 10th consecutive year, Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) is being honoured for customer loyalty.
 According to the 2017 Brand Keys Customer Loyalty Engagement Index®, the company has once again earned this recognition ten years in a row.
 Konica Minolta was also awarded for best brand engagement.

-"We have set high standards for our customer experience and continually work to optimize our customer's journey," said Kay Du Fernandez, vice president, Marketing, Konica Minolta.
-"We are proud to once again be recognized by our customers."
+"We continuously work to optimize our customer's journey and have set high standards for our customer experience," said Rebekah Fougere, director, Marketing and Sales Support, Konica Minolta.
+"We are proud to be recognized by our customers once again."

 "We congratulate Konica Minolta on a decade of best meeting customer expectations.
 Every year customers want more, expectations increase, and category leadership becomes a harder crown to win," said Robert Passikoff, president and founder, Brand Keys.
 "But for the past 10 years Konica Minolta has been able to deliver what they want and value, particularly in a tech category where expectations travel at the speed of the customer!
 Their record of category leadership, brand engagement, and customer loyalty is enviable and worthy of this recognition."